KalaKit/KalaWindow/README.md

 //coordinates are in pixels
 POINT mousePos = KalaWindow::GetMousePosition();

+//set a new position for the mouse
+POINT newMousePosition = { 0, 0 };
+KalaInput::SetMousePosition(newMousePosition);

 //get how much the cursor moved on screen (in client space) since the last frame.
 //this uses absolute screen-based movement, affected by OS acceleration and DPI POINT mouseDelta = KalaWindow::GetMouseDelta();

+//set a new mouse delta for the mouse
+POINT newMouseDelta = { 100, 100 };
+KalaWindow::SetMouseDelta(newMouseDelta);

 //get raw, unfiltered mouse movement from the hardware since the last frame.
 //not affected by DPI, sensitivity, or OS mouse settings, ideal for game camera control POINT rawMouseDelta = KalaWindow::GetRawMouseDelta();

+//set a new raw mouse delta for the mouse
+POINT newRawMouseDelta = { 200, 200 };
+KalaWindow::SetRawMouseDelta(newRawMouseDelta);

 //get how many scroll steps the mouse wheel moved since the last frame.
 //positive = scroll up, negative = scroll down int mouseWheelDelta = KalaWindow::GetMouseWheelDelta();

+//set a new mouse wheel delta for the mouse int newMouseWheelDelta = 1234;
+KalaWindow::SetMouseWheelDelta(newMouseWheelDelta);

 //returns true if cursor is not hidden bool isMouseVisible = KalaWindow::IsMouseVisible();